philiprodrigues/DUNEprotoTKI/README.md

    ```
    anaData/input/
    ```
-   need to be unlinked (unlink) and then relinked (ln -s) to the actual path of the data.
+   need to be unlinked (unlink) and then relinked (ln -s) to the actual paths of the data.
 (Do not push root files to repository!)

-   - A printout of the data structure can be found in doc/.
+   - Printouts of the data structure can be found in doc/.

 2. Setup ROOT and then do
    ```
    source setup.sh
    ```

-3. Go to style/ and compile with
+3. Go to style/ and compile
    ```
    ./do.sh
    ```